ontio/cross-chain/btc/cross-chain_transaction_construction_tool_user_manual.md

 | Fee rate              | Fee rate for creating the BTC release BTC, fixed in satoshi per byte, for e.g. 10 sat/byte, deducted from the user's transfer amount BTC |
 | Min. change value          | Sets min. change amount for the BTC release transaction from the multi-signature address, prevents generation of dust UTXO |

+Fill in the network type, the public keys of all the collaborators (separated using commas), and the no. of signatures required for authentication.
+Click on the **fetch** button to get the redeem script.
+The various types of multi-signature addresses are all generated using the redeem script.
+It is recommended that you use `P2WSH` addresses in order to minimize transaction fees.

 ## Command Line Execution